 Inventories are valued on a first-in, first-out basis at the lower of cost and replacement cost for production parts, and at the lower of cost and net realizable value for work in progress and finished goods.
 Cost includes materials and an application of relevant manufacturing value-add.
-In determining the net realizable value, the Company considers factors such as shrinkage,
+In determining the net realizable value, the Company considers factors such as shrinkage, the aging and future demand of the inventory, contractual arrangements with customers, and the ability to redistribute inventory to other programs or return inventory to suppliers.

-20 2002 2003
+2002 2003

 Raw materials \$ 479.8 \$ 736.6

 Work in progress 101.0 119.2

 Work in progress Finished goods 194.8 174.8

+\$ 775.6 \$ 1,030.6